neos/neos-development-collection/TYPO3.Neos/Documentation/References/PropertyEditorReference.rst

 ``nodeTypes`` (array of strings)
 	List of node types which are allowed to be selected.
-By default, is set to ``TYPO3.Neos:Document``, allowing only to choose other document nodes.
+By default, is set to ``Neos.Neos:Document``, allowing only to choose other document nodes.

 ``placeholder`` (string)
 	Placeholder text to be shown if nothing is selected